microsoft/azure-function-flex-open-ai/docs/workshop.md

 ![Storage account access keys](assets/storage-account-show-container.png)

+Keep this page open you will need it later to upload your audios to test the different labs.

 ## 🧪 Testing locally

-Let's run the first function sinde the `src/uploader` folder.
-Inside the `AudioUpload.cs` you can discover how simple the code is to define an `HTTP Trigger` function to upload an audio file.
+Let's run the first function inside the `src/uploader` folder.
+In the `AudioUpload.cs` you can discover how simple the code is to define an `HTTP Trigger` function to upload an audio file.

 ### Run the function locally

-Create a new file called `local.settings.json` and add the following environment variables:
+Create a new file called `local.settings.json` inside `src/uploader` folder and add the following environment variables:

 ```json
 {